 Android's USB debugging feature may sound scary but it's not as complex as it may seem.
 USB debugging is basically just a way to allow an Android smartphone to transfer information to and from a computer.
-Below we tell you what exactly it is and how you can use it.
+It's one of the coolest things about Android since it lets you root your device, give ADB commands, fix a bricked phone and more.
+In this article, we'll explain exactly what it is and how to use it.

 What is USB debugging?